Pripyat (Prypiat) is an abandoned city located in Kiev region of Ukraine. It is standing on the Pripyat River near the border with Belarus.

 It was the home city for people working at one of the largest in Europe nuclear power plants - Chernobyl Nuclear Power Plant.
 The direct distance between Pripyat and Kiev is only 94 km.
 The distance by roads is about 127 km.

 Chernobyl disaster region map

-The population of Pripyat was evacuated on April 27th, 1986, because of the Chernobyl accident.
+The population was evacuated on April 27, 1986, because of the Chernobyl accident.
 A new town-sputnik Slavutich was built about 50 km from the nuclear power station for the staff working at it.

-Pripyat is one of favorite places among tourists and scientists all over the world.
+Present day city is one of the favorite places of tourists and scientists from all over the world.

 Radiation hotspots resulting from the Chernobyl nuclear plant accident